SharpGenTools/SharpGenTools/docs/custom-mapping.rst

 Structs
 ---------

 Structs represent any structures in C++ that do not have any virtual functions.
 If a struct is hard for SharpGen to model or you already have accurate marshalling for it in source or a referenced assembly, you can use a ``<define>`` tag to define it.
-For the most effecient and accruate code generation, you should calculate the size of the structure in bytes.
+For the most efficient and accurate code generation, you should calculate the size of the structure in bytes.
 Below is a simple example of defining a struct.

 .. code-block:: xml